 Establishing and developing relationships with parents and carers is a central part of our philosophy.
 Children learn best when the school and parents work together and we value the contribution that parents make to our school and endeavour to provide many opportunities for quality collaboration.

 The Link Primary provides an outstanding education for pupils with communication difficulties in terms of the effective strategies based on strong practitioner research and the holistic curriculum offer that promotes strong personal and social education as well cognitive development.
-We are pleased that the outstanding judgements have been ratified by OFSTED over three consecutive inspections.
+We are pleased that the outstanding judgements have been ratified by OFSTED over four consecutive inspections.

 Ken Cowdery, Chair of Governors